whitehax0r/ArchLinux-PS4/README.md

 - Model CUH-2115B.
 - SouthBridge Baikal.

-⚠️ _If you have a different model of PS4 such as the Fat version or PS4 Pro version in the little F.A.Q you will see more details.
+⚠️ If you have a PS4 Fat or PS4 Pro version in the little F.A.Q you will see more details.
 This OS is compatible with those PS4s.Read the complete guide. ⚠️

 ## If you have same PS4 hardware as me you can use these files from below: